thegirlsinthemagnesiumdress/girls-magnesium-dress/README.md

 2. Run `./bin/install_deps`.
 If you get errors try using a virtualenv `mkvirtualenv dmb && setvirtualenv`.
 To use this in future run `workon dmb`.
 3. Run `./manage.py runserver` to start the server and gulp

+# Configuration

+In order for the backend to be able to call Qualtrics APIs, a valid token needs to be configured, this can be done adding it as part of the `Config` object on the datastore.
+This step needs to be done manually.
+Not on local development: The token can be added manually accessing to [Config kind](http://localhost:8014/datastore?kind=Config) and adding a value to `qualtrics_api_token`.

 # Frontend Setup

 The frontend uses gulp for building assets, however it is linked to Django via management commands which pass additional information (e.g. STATIC_ROOT, DEBUG) down to Gulp.